janeczku/docker-alpine-kubernetes/README.md

 Alpine Linux uses musl-libc and as such does not support the `search` keyword in resolv.conf.
 This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
 Additionally Alpine Linux deviates from the well established GNU libc's logic of always querying the primary DNS server first.
 Instead it sends parallel queries to all nameservers and returns whatever answer it receives first.
 This introduces problems in cases where the host is configured with multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).

-To overcome this issues Alpine-kubernetes bundles a lightweight (1.15 MB) local DNS resolver that replicates GNU libc's resolve logic.
+To overcome this issues Alpine-kubernetes provides a lightweight (1.2 MB) local DNS resolver that replicates GNU libc's resolver logic.
 As an added bonus - unlike the native GNU libc resolver - Alpine-kubernetes does not limit the number of `search` and `nameservers` entries.

-Alpine-kubernetes is based on gliderlabs [Docker Alpine image](https://github.com/gliderlabs/docker-alpine) and uses the [S6](http://skarnet.org/software/s6/) process manager and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq) DNS resolver for minimal runtime and filesystem overhead.
-Additionally it provides a minimal busybox syslogd that makes syslog messages and stdout/stderr of background processes available in `docker logs`.
+Alpine-kubernetes is based on the official [Docker Alpine](https://hub.docker.com/_/alpine/) image adding the excellent [s6 supervisor for containers](https://github.com/just-containers/s6-overlay) and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq).
+Both s6 and go-dnsmasq introduce very minimal runtime and filesystem overhead.

 -------

 [![Imagelayers](https://badge.imagelayers.io/janeczku/alpine-kubernetes:latest.svg)](https://imagelayers.io/?images=janeczku/alpine-kubernetes:latest 'Get your own badge on imagelayers.io') [![Docker Pulls](https://img.shields.io/docker/pulls/janeczku/alpine-kubernetes.svg?style=flat-square)](https://hub.docker.com/r/janeczku/alpine-kubernetes/)

-## How the DNS resolver works
+## About the local DNS resolver

 On container start the DNS resolver parses the `nameserver` and `search` domains from the containers /etc/resolv.conf and configures itself as the primary nameserver for the container.
 When it receives DNS queries from local processes it handles them according to the logic applied by GNU C library's getaddrinfo.c:
 * The first nameserver in resolv.conf is the primary server.
 It is always queried first.